 A revolution is taking place in human-computer interactions.
 Chatbots are growing up and changing the way enterprises do business.
 In a recent Oracle survey, they found that by 2020, chatbots will:

-Account for 85% of customer interactions
+- Account for 85% of customer interactions

-Generate $600 Billion in revenue
+- Generate $600 Billion in revenue

-Be a strategic communication channel in 4 out of 5 businesses
+- Be a strategic communication channel in 4 out of 5 businesses

-Example of Basic Chatbot conversation
+An Example of a Basic Chatbot Conversation

-Example of Transactional Chatbot
+An Example of a Transactional Chatbot

-Example of a Contextual Chatbot
+An Example of a Contextual Chatbot

 Which one is for you?
-At this point, it is not a question for most organizations about whether or not to invest in a chatbot.
-Before investing, organizations need to be wary of finding the right type of bot for their customers and their business.
-Some businesses might require a basic level chatbot because most of their customers engage with them in a fairly consistent way.
-Other organizations, however, could implement the same chatbot and fail miserably if their users expect technology to completely mimic the human experience.
+At this point, it is not a question for most organizations about whether to invest in a chatbot.
+Before investing, organizations need to be wary of finding the right type of bot for their customers and business.
+Some businesses might require a basic level chatbot because most of their customers engage with them reasonably consistently.
+Other organizations, however, could implement the same chatbot and fail miserably if their users expect technology to replicate the human experience.
 The bottom line is − Whichever choices you make, do not rush to a decision because it will have long-term impacts on your business.